psycopg/psycopg2/doc/src/extensions.rst

     Register a new adapter for the objects of class *class*.

-    *adapter* should be a function taking a single argument (the object to adapt) and returning an object conforming the `ISQLQuote` protocol (e.g. exposing a `!getquoted()` method).
+    *adapter* should be a function taking a single argument (the object to adapt) and returning an object conforming to the `ISQLQuote` protocol (e.g. exposing a `!getquoted()` method).
 The `AsIs` is often useful for this task.